ArctosDB/documentation-wiki/_documentation/agent.markdown

 the case when importing data to Arctos), deciding if "J. Smith" and "J. D. Smith" are the same Agent is often impossible or impractical.
-Determining whether similar strings represent one entity is a much more robust exercise in the context of multiple catalog records, where it's relatively straightforward to determine if the potential agents are conducting similar activity (in which case they probably are the same, and it's easy to "upgrade" them using Arctos tools) of if they are probably different (in which case more research may be necessary, or multiple agents with differentiating relationships and addresses may be created and used).
+Determining whether similar strings represent one entity is a much more robust exercise in the context of multiple catalog records, where it's relatively straightforward to determine if the potential agents are conducting similar activity (in which case they probably are the same, and it's easy to "upgrade" them to Agents using Arctos tools) of if they are probably different (in which case more research may be necessary, or multiple agents with differentiating relationships and addresses may be created and used).
 We recommend this approach for most incoming string-based "collector" information.

 Note that 'collector' in the name of this Attribute refers to a table, not a specific role.
 This data structure is suitable for any agents acting in any "[collector role](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollector_role)".
 We recommend using attribute method to differentiate intended roles when this information is available.